 The simulations were done using the Atmospheric Radiative Transfer Simulator (ARTS, Buehler et al., 2018; Eriksson et al., 2011) version 2.3.1118.
 The discrete ordinate iterative solver (DOIT, Emde, 2004) was used as scattering solver within ARTS.
-The simulations of Rayleigh-Jeans brightness temperatures were done using independent pixel approximation (IPA) with a local incidence angle of 49° for a satellite orbit height of 407 km at 165.1 GHz and 166.9 GHz, which were averaged to mimic the GMI's 166 GHz channel.
+The simulations of Rayleigh-Jeans brightness temperatures were done using independent pixel approximation (IPA) with a local incidence angle of 49° for a satellite orbit height of 407km at 165.1 GHz and 166.9 GHz, which were averaged to mimic the GMI's 166 GHz channel.
 Within ARTS, gas absorption was taken into account by using the HITRAN data base (Rothman et al., 2013) and the MT_CKD model for the continuum absorption of water vapor and molecular nitrogen in version 2.52 (Mlawer et al., 2012).
-The gas absorption of molecular oxygen was processed by using the full absorption model of Rosenkranz (1998) modified by the values from Tretyakov et al. (2005).
-The ocean surface emissivity was calculated with the Tool to Estimate Sea-Surface Emissivity from Microwaves to sub-Millimeter waves (TESSEM2, Prigent et al. (2017)) implementation within ARTS using the surface speed and temperature from the GEM profiles.
+The gas absorption of molecular oxygen was processed by using the full absorption model of Rosenkranz (1998), modified by the values from Tretyakov et al. (2005).
+The ocean surface emissivity was calculated with the Tool to Estimate Sea-Surface Emissivity from Microwaves to sub-Millimeter waves (TESSEM2, Prigent et al. (2017)) implementation within ARTS, using the surface speed and temperature from the GEM profiles.

 The Milbrandt-Yau two-moment microphysics (Milbrandt and Yau, 2005a, b) implementation within ARTS with the same hydrometeor types and size distributions as for the GEM runs was used.
-The Milbrandt-Yau two-moment microphysics assumes a modified gamma distribution with characteristic parameters for each individual hydrometeor;
+The Milbrandt-Yau two-moment microphysics assumes a modified gamma distribution (MGD) with characteristic parameters for each individual hydrometeor;

-$$N(x) = N_0 x^{\nu} \exp\left(-\lambda x^{\mu}\right) \tag{29}$$ with the parameters N_0 and λ , which are functions of the number density and the hydrometeor content and parameters μ and ν .
+$$N(x) = N_0 x^{\nu} \exp\left(-\lambda x^{\mu}\right),\tag{29}$$ with the parameters N_0 and λ , which are functions of the number density and the hydrometeor content, and the parameters μ and ν .
 The parameters μ and ν are fixed for each hydrometeor type and are summarized in Table 3.
 The Milbrandt-Yau two-moment bulk microphysics use the particle maximum diameter as independent variable x for the size distribution.

 The scattering properties for the hydrometeors were taken from Eriksson et al. (2018) except for cloud ice and snow.
-The database of Eriksson et al. (2018) contains among others the single scattering properties of hydrometeors, which are modeled to be consistent with the m-D parameters of the Milbrandt-Yau two-moment bulk microphysics scheme.
+The database of Eriksson et al. (2018) contains among others the single scattering properties of hydrometeors that are modeled to be consistent with the m-D parameters of the Milbrandt-Yau two-moment bulk microphysics scheme.
 The particles inside the database of Eriksson et al. (2018) are assumed to be totally randomly oriented.

-For cloud ice and snow the azimuthally randomly oriented plate type 1 and the azimuthally randomly oriented large plate aggregate are used.
+For cloud ice and snow the azimuthally randomly oriented plate type 1 and the azimuthally randomly oriented large plate aggregate are used, respectively.
 No averaging of the scattering data of the particles with its mirrored version was done for the radiative transfer simulation.
 Normally, this is done to assure that the scattering medium, in our case ice clouds, are mirror symmetric to the incidence plane.
-Mirrorsymmetric particles like the plate type 1 automatically fulfill this, but unsymmetric particles like the large plate aggregate generally do not.
-Due to the orientation averaging and the random structure of the large plate aggregate the effect of the non-mirror symmetry are so small, that we neglected it for the radiative transfer simulations.
-For the simulations the azimuthally randomly oriented particles are orientation-averaged over Gaussian distributed β angles with zero mean and increasing standard deviation.
-Six different orientation states were prepared for the simulations to mimic different stages of
+Mirror symmetric particles like the plate type 1 automatically fulfill this, but unsymmetric particles like the large plate aggregate generally do not.
+Due to the orientation averaging and the random structure of the large